 To see a recording of atrial fibrillation in a human click here.
 This is a recording made over a period of a 10th of a second with a mapping system called non-contact mapping and is of a human left atrium.
 The video shows 2 views of the left atrium (front and back) with electrical waves as white and coloured areas passing over the surface of the atrium (coloured purple when not being activated).
 In this recording, which is slowed down to help the viewer see a bit of what is going on, one can see how complex atrial fibrillation is.

-The second problem is that the lack of atrial contraction reduces the pumping efficiency of the heart.
+The lack of atrial contraction may however in some people reduce the pumping efficiency of the heart.
 The atria can be likened to a turbo-charger on a car.
 If your car is sitting at the traffic lights it does not use the turbo.
 The effect of the atrial contraction is similarly minimal when someone is resting, because all the blood flows into the ventricle on its own without the atrium.
 However when the traffic lights go green and the driver puts their foot on the pedal they will notice immediately that the turbo is not working because the car will be much slower than normal.
-The same is true for the heart, particularly in active people.
+The same may be true for the heart, particularly in active people.

 Many patients notice that they are in AF because they cannot do as much as they could when they were in normal rhythm.
 Because AF is a chronic condition, patients get used to this lack of function and forget what it was like when they were in normal rhythm.
 It is not uncommon for patients to be surprised at what they can do when restored to normal rhythm and feel worse if they return to AF because they have been reminded what it is like to be in normal rhythm.